kptdev/kpt/site/book/02-concepts/03-functions.md

 Since functions are containerized, they can encapsulate different toolchains, languages, and runtimes.
 For example, the function container image can encapsulate:

-- A Go binary built using kpt's official library
+- A binary built using kpt's official Go or Typescript SDK
 - Wrap an existing KRM tool such as `kubeval`
 - Invoke a bash script performing low-level operations
 - The interpreter for "executable configuration" such as `Starlark` or `Rego`